 We drove through there as an alternative way to the airport from the east.
 The weather was so atrocious that we could not really leave the car to explore so had to content ourselves with the fabulous views from our seats.
 We hardly saw any traffic in this area, despite being so near the airport.

-The following article was written by my old friend Laura Watson [sorry about the ‘old’ Laura !].
+The following article on the volcano was written by my friend Laura Watson.
 Laura visited the site of the volcano with her husband Owen on May 27th 2021.
-I am hoping to visit in November 2021 when I expect the landscape will be completely transformed.
 The photos and video of the volcano were supplied to me by Laura who kindly gave me permission to use them for my website.

 The volcano, also known as Fagradalsfjall, is handily located between Reykjavik and Keflavík.
 Directions to the parking is available on Google maps.
 From Reykjavik it’s around a 45 minute drive.
 It’s also very close to The Blue Lagoon (around a 15 minute drive) so you could always combine the two.
 Once at the parking site, you must pay a fee of 1,000 ISK online via https://www.parka.is/pay/geldingadalir/.